phalendj/rsna2024/README.md

 ### Diagnosis Model

 After finding locations, we used a 224x224 image for input into a TDCNN, same as outlined above.
 We would find the center location for a level, then cut an image of size 40-50mm around that location and scale to the input size.
 We found that the different studies had a wide variety of pixel spacings, so this gave a standard size of the target area.
 We would then train this with Weighted CrossEntropyLoss.
+The model we submitted with was `densenet121`.

 For spinal, the size of a batch for training would be (B, 5(Levels), 11(Images), 224, 224), for foraminal narrowing (B, 5(Levels), 2 (Sides), 11(Images), 224, 224), and for subarticular stenosis (B, 5(Levels), 7(Images), 224, 224).
 For Subarticular Stenosis, we found applying a flip to the right side images gave a better model since everything was in a standard format.

+After all of the training, we did add a master model that had all the same inputs, but joined all outputs for a single level into a large input for a classifier head.
+We found there was a lot of correllation in the different diagnoses for a single spinal level, but not as much among the different levels.

 ### What did not work for us